Validation of new coin requests

 If the member owns the coin he added, he certainly can enter the diameter, the shape, the orientation, a quick description, the lettering, the pictures and the type of edge.
 We require those fields to be filled if the member can do it.

-Information like the country, the KM# number, the face value and the currency is necessary information for correct identification in Numista catalog.
+Information like the country, the KM# number, the face value and the currency is necessary information for correct identification in Numista catalogue.
 It is very important to enter that data.

 Above mentioned fields are a minimum, which should be given as far as possible.
 Of course it would be much appreciated to have the other fields completed.
 Nice descriptions and historical anecdotes about the coin are a plus.